Aksoylu/AI-DRAW/README.md

 - There is already a pretrained model exist.
 So, you can directly start your web app by running `python server.py` command on your CLI

-## Thanks to all attendees & collaborators

-- @alihepi
-- @asliakaltunn
-- @ayhangider
-- @aysftmzhrgl
-- @bariscanbilgin
-- @baristokatlioglu
-- @Besteozulku
-- @bestoz
-- @ceyda1307
-- @cmelisa
-- @csenaesenboga
-- @demirelmrtcn
-- @dryzrc
-- @duxeph
-- @eminesozeri
-- @hediyeorhan
-- @HuseyinEfkanAlp
-- @Logenzo
-- @melikecbkc
-- @NihalDiler
-- @selvataas
-- @tugceyaziicii
-- @virosapienti
-- @yeyosef

-if i forgot your name but you was attended to my workshop, please mail me <umit@aksoylu.space> so i can add your name